Last Updated on July 22, 2025 by Travelationship

 My Park Thoughts

 For obvious reasons, my favorite park was Myakka, but each park provided exciting things to photograph and unique experiences.
 I wouldn’t hesitate to recommend either of the parks I visited on my trip.
-To read about my hunt for street art while in the Tampa Bay area, check out my article here.
+Read about my hunt for street art in the Tampa Bay area.

 See More Photos on Flickr, and Please look for us on Facebook, Twitter, and Instagram!